frenkie/watchit-service/README.md

 ### users
-To be able to save video's there has to be a user in the database.
+To be able to save videos there has to be a user in the database.
 Watchit users are maintained in the `watcher` collection.
 Create a watcher entry with the following properties: